As election nears, Democrats haul in cash – Republicans aren't daunted

 “Every indication that we have is that most of the races are very close and that both State Senate and State House could go either way.”

 Democrats see the uptick in fundraising as proof of the momentum they are gaining in Virginia.
-The party has also had a higher number of candidates run in the past two elections -- more than double the number in 2015.
+The party has also had a higher number of candidates run in the past two elections -- more than double the number

 “In 2017 Virginia really started a ‘blue wave,’ following Trump’s election,” said Kathryn Gilley, director of communications for the Virginia House Democrats.
 Gilley believes out-of-state money and interest is important for the future of Virginia.
 “People see that there is a possibility of flipping the chambers this year,” she said.

 Across the state, Democrats have raised large amounts of cash in the past three months, even in districts that lean heavily Republican and don’t offer great odds of victory, in part due to a flood of donations Gilley referenced.
 But there are opportunities based on climbing voter turnout in off-year elections; heightened by the increasing popularity of absentee ballots.
-Still, the last time all seats were up for grabs in 2015, only 29% of registered voters turned up.
+Still, the last time all seats were up for grabs in 2015, only 29% of

 “There is greater enthusiasm, right now, among Democratic-inclined voters than Republican-inclined voters,” said Quentin Kidd, director of the Judy Ford Wason Center for Public Policy at Christopher Newport University.
 “The candidates that are better funded at this point have a better chance in using that money to turn out voters on election day.”